Two birthday girls hit the century mark

 After the year residents in nursing homes have had, the party was well.

 "I feel just wonderful.
-I feel so fortunate to be alive and I'll tell you this is a great party.
+I feel so fortunate to be alive, and I'll tell you this is a great party.
 I love to party hardy," said Lucille Lewis.